imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

   <img src="/assets/images/projects/portfolio/sketch/v4.png" alt="felixlee.io wireframe - v4">
 </p>

 **V4.** Mixing it up.
 Vertical navigations.
 Centre details, and designer bio to state my personal beliefs in design.
 I liked this idea, because it breaks from the norm of top-and-bottom navigation. **BUT.** How would this work on other devices?
 Recall the persona where one might be using any sort of device.
-Think about them users.
+Think about those users.

 <p class="mb8">
   <img src="/assets/images/projects/portfolio/sketch/v5.png" alt="felixlee.io wireframe - v5">